federicomariamassari/federicomariamassari/README.md

 ### Hi there! 👋 I'm Federico.

-I'm a software developer with a keen interest in autonomous systems and robotics.
+I'm a software developer with a keen interest in autonomous systems and robotics, and everything embedded.

 - 🔭 I’m currently working on fusing LiDAR and radar data using Unscented Kálmán Filter.
-- 🌱 I’m currently learning sensor fusion.
+- 🌱 I’m currently learning embedded systems fundamentals.
 - 👯 I’m looking to collaborate on 6502 assembly projects.

 My latest certifications: